sk00t3r/debian-install-ionqt/README.md

 sudo ./install.py

 Copy the ion.conf to the correct directory, (cd ~/.ionomy/) and edit the file to create a username and password.

+# Stopping iond:

+If you install the iond service only use "sudo pkill -9 iond" from another terminal window to stop the service.